spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-product-feature-walkthrough.md

 A Marketplace Product feature adds merchant information to the product that a merchant sells.

-To learn more about the feature and to find out how end users use it, see [Marketplace Product](/docs/marketplace/user/features/{{ page.version }}/marketplace-product-feature-overview.html) feature overview for business users.
+To learn more about the feature and to find out how end users use it, see [Marketplace Product feature overview](/docs/marketplace/user/features/{{ page.version }}/marketplace-product-feature-overview.html) feature overview for business users.

 ## Related Developer articles